MicrosoftDocs/memdocs/windows-365/partners.md

 For more information, read about Spot on the [NetApp website](https://spot.io/products/spotpc/).

 ## Rimo3

 ![Rimo3 image](./media/partners/rimo3.png)

-Rimo3 helps organizations understand the impact of adopting both traditional operational updates, like OS, app, and security patches, and new strategic technologies, like Windows 365 and Cloud PCs.
-With Rimo3, organizations can verify the readiness of their applications and unique operating environment for compatibility, functionality, and performance metrics, including MSIX suitability.
-Rimo3 supports businesses across the globe to adopt Windows 365 and deliver a best-in-class application experience.
+Rimo3 helps organizations onboard Windows 365 by verifying apps and updates for Cloud PCs.
+It helps you understand the impact of OS, app, and security updates on your Cloud PCs in your unique operating environment.
 With Rimo3, you can:

-- Rapidly discover application suitability for onboarding to Windows 365 and provisioning Cloud PCs
+- Rapidly verify app (including MSIX) compatibility, functionality, and performance metrics for Cloud PCs.
-- Test applications readiness against critical security and OS patch updates up to 10x faster than current processes
+- Test app readiness against security and OS updates up to 10 times faster than current processes.
-- Quickly assess resource and performance impacts for end-users before production implementation
+- Quickly assess end user resource and performance impacts before production implementation.

 ## ServiceNow